B.Eng. (Jilin), M.Sc. (Peking), PhD (Regina), P.Eng.

-Dr. Bing Chen obtained his B.Eng. and M.Sc. from Jilin University and Peking University in China respectively, as well as his Ph.D. from University of Regina, Canada.
-He worked as NSERC Postdoctoral Fellow at University of British Columbia and conducted visiting research in Environment Canada before he joined Memorial University in 2006.
-He is currently a Professor of the Department of Civil Engineering and Director of the Northern Region Persistent Organic Pollution Control Laboratory (NRPOP Lab).
-He is also the Founding Executive Director of a Global Network of Persistent, Emerging, and Organic PoLlution in the Environment (PEOPLE Network or NSERC PEOPLE CREATE Network).
+Dr. Bing Chen obtained his B.Eng. and M.Sc. from Jilin University and Peking University in China, respectively, as well as his PhD from the University of Regina, Canada.
+He worked as an NSERC Postdoctoral Fellow at the University of British Columbia and conducted visiting research with Environment Canada before joining Memorial University in 2006.
+He is currently a professor and head of the Department of Civil Engineering and director of the Northern Region Persistent Organic Pollution Cntrol Laboratory (NRPOP Lab).
+He is also the founding director of a pan-Canadian and global Network of Persistent, Emerging, and Organic PoLlution in the Environment (PEOPLE Network or NSERC PEOPLE CREATE Network).